eohjelle/quereada/README.md

 # Quereada

 Quereada provides a deeply customizable way to engage with content on the internet.
+Quereada is open-source and free to use.
 [Click here](https://quereada-342c36fe2c15.herokuapp.com) to see a demo.
-Quereada is open-source and will always be free to use.

-## How it works

 Quereada works by: